American Car Brands

 Kaiser Logo

 The Kaiser Corporation existed for less than a decade but produced several successful models with distinctive designs.
 It disappeared in 1953 after a merger with Willys-Overland.
-In recent years, the company produced more cars than sold because everyone was only interested in the Big Three: Chrysler, Ford, and GM.
+In recent years, the company has produced more cars than sold because everyone is only interested in the Big Three: Chrysler, Ford, and GM.
 The black and white Kaiser logo with the buffalo and the letter “K” will forever go down in the history of the American automobile industry.

 Tucker